SAP/spartacus-docs/_pages/dev/features/asm.md

 In order to support ASM, and potentially other features in the future, the facade services can't simply use the "current" special userId when calling various actions.
 There needs to be some logic applied to determine the correct OCC userId to pass down to actions that will trigger a backend call.

-Therefore, the logic to determine the correct OCC userid givent the context is centralized in the `AuthService` function `getOccUserId()`.
+Therefore, the logic to determine the correct OCC userid given the context is centralized in the `AuthService` function `getOccUserId()`.

 ## Configuring